AlexChaplinBraz/shell-scripts/README.md

 active window if it is one of: qutebrowser, Chrome, Brave or Chromium, but it also gives you the ability to edit or delete a bookmark.

+### dtimer

+A simple timer that prompts you for the time (in `sleep` format) to wait to display a TIME'S UP dmenu "listing" with the name you gave it.
+Can take one single argument pointing to a WAV file for a sound alert.
+I use it for quickly starting a short timer whenever I put something on the stove.
+I've burned a few meals and pans before this script...

 ### dbrowsel

 Select a browser to open a URL with.
 Can be exported to $BROWSER and be used